-The Hotel Glacier and its barn were established in the mid 19th century to host the first tourists to the region, ice workers, and their horses.
-Hotel and Restaurant Glacier was the first name recorded 1873 in the tax ledgers of the Kanton Bern.
-However, the hotel appears in numerous paintings prior to 1873, showing a very busy life and trade.
-In this time Wendel Nachtigall is the owner and hotelier in the original building with four roof ridges.
+Hotel Glacier and its barn were established in the mid 19th century to accommodate the first tourists to the region: the ice workers and their horses.
+Hotel and Restaurant Glacier was the first name recorded 1873 in the tax ledgers of the canton of Bern.
+However, the hotel appears in numerous paintings prior to 1873, showing bustling life and trade.
+Wendel Nachtigall was then the owner and hotelier.

-By the end of the 19th century the Unterergletscher and its spectacular ice towers (Séracs) were a national tourist attraction and the main reason why tourists travelled to Grindelwald.
-In 1857, the first mountain guides and tourists were already using the path over the Unterergletscher to climb to the top of the Mönch.
+By the late 19th century, the Unterergletscher and its spectacular columns of glacial ice (seracs) were a national tourist attraction and a major draw for travellers to Grindelwald.
+In 1857, the first mountain guides and tourists were already using the trail over the Unterergletscher to ascend to the summit of Mönch.

-A few years after the hotel was established, tourism started to become more important in society, along with visitors’ dream of having a train that went to the top of the Jungfraujoch.
-This project was approved by the Swiss authorities on December 21, 1894.
+A few years after the hotel was established, tourism became increasingly important in the Swiss Alps, and the dream was to have a train going right up to Jungfraujoch.
+This project was approved by Swiss authorities on December 21, 1894.
 Just two years later, in 1896, construction of the Jungfraubahn began.
-In 1905 the Jungfraubahn opened Eismeer station on the back side of the Eiger, and the most adventurous skiers took the route over the glacier all the way down back to Grindelwald.
+In 1905, the Jungfraubahn opened Eismeer station on the south-east face of Eiger, and intrepid skiers took the route over the glacier all the way back down to Grindelwald.

-On August 1, 1912, the first train, carrying about 50 passengers, reached the Jungfraujoch, 3 454 metres high.
-A big celebration took place as an engineer by the name of Zscholle raised the Swiss flag on the plateau on Swiss National Day.
+On 1st August 1912, the first train took around 50 passengers to 3454m Jungfraujoch.
+Celebrations took place as an engineer named Zscholle raised the Swiss flag on the plateau on Swiss National Day.

-This period just before 1890 is also important for the Hotel Glacier, when the Bally brothers bought the hotel and began with substantial constructions.
-This was the golden age of the Hotel Glacier.
-In the village the new train station Grindelwald Dorf is opened by the Berner-Oberland-Bahn and the main thoroughfare becomes the Dorfstrasse
+Before the 1890s, the Bally brothers bought the hotel and began significant construction work on it.
+This was the golden age of Hotel Glacier.
+In the village the new train station Grindelwald Dorf was opened by the Berner-Oberland-Bahn and the main thoroughfare became Dorfstrasse

-In the early 20th century, Alpine tourism had started to flourish, and Hotel Glacier was expanded to become a classic English palace hotel – similar to the Hotel Regina today.
+In the early 20th century, alpine tourism had started to flourish and Hotel Glacier expanded to become a classic English grand hotel – similar to Hotel Regina today.

-The glacier was very easily accessible, and tourists reached the lower parts by horse carriages or they could walk from the hotel directly on the ice.
-This also gave the glacier the name “Gletscher der Damen und Stutzer” – glacier of the ladies and elegant men.
+The glacier was easily accessible, and tourists could get to the lower reaches on foot across the ice or by horse-draw carriage.
+This gave the glacier the name “Gletscher der Damen und Stutzer”, or glacier of elegant ladies and gentlemen.

-The tenant Samuel Elie Jaquiéry buys the Hotel du Glacier in 1903.
-The hotel is open all year long as a family hotel featuring its amenities as modern comfort, central heating, electric lights and bath tubs!
-The hotel also had its own outdoor ice rink in winter as did many hotels in Grindelwald.
+The tenant Samuel Elie Jaquiéry bought the Hotel du Glacier in 1903.
+The family-friendly hotel opened year-round, with modern facilities such as central heating, electric lights and bathtubs.
+The hotel also had its own outdoor ice rink in winter, as did many hotels in Grindelwald.

-Another major tourist attraction arrived with the Wetterhorn-Aufzug in 1908, the very first cable car for public transport in Switzerland.
-The cable car was a great success, but only the first of four stations were realised and operations ceased with the outbreak of the first world war.
+Another major tourist attraction arrived in the shape of the Wetterhorn-Aufzug in 1908, the first ever public cable car in Switzerland.
+The cable car was a great success, but only the first of four stations were completed and operations ceased with the outbreak of WWI.
 Tourism ended abruptly.

 The glaciers thieves

-Summer 1911 was an unusually hot summer, and even Grindelwald experienced a drought.
-The ice harvester Schild und Jossi had exceptional business that year and transported 200 tonnes of ice down the valley.
-Restaurants and hotels needed the ice to cool their food and beverages, since the electric refrigerator was not yet invented.
-In the newspapers of that year the first articles appeared about the glaciers melting, and Schild and Jossi were named “glacier thieves” and were said to be overexploiting the glacier.
-They defended themselves with a statement that they only took ice that already broken off from the main glacier.
+Summer 1911 was unusually hot and even Grindelwald experienced a drought.
+Business proved exceptional for the ice trader Schild und Jossi that year, who transported 200 tonnes of ice down the valley.
+Restaurants and hotels needed the ice to chill food and beverages, as the electric refrigerator had yet to be invented.
+In newspapers that year, the first articles appeared about the glaciers melting, and Schild and Jossi were named “glacier thieves” and were said to be overexploiting the glacier.
+They defended themselves by stating that they only took ice that already broken off from the main glacier.

 War and crisis – the end

-The raging war all around Switzerland had negative effects on all industries, but the hotel business was hit the hardest.
-Almost no tourist visited any hotel in the area, and by 1917 food was being rationed.
+The war raging all around Switzerland had a negative impact on all industries, but the hotel business was hit the hardest.
+Tourism virtually came to a standstill, and by 1917 food was being rationed.
 But even rationing could not prevent the food shortage.
 Consumer food prices doubled by the end of the war, and many hotels in Switzerland went bankrupt.
-The Swiss government did not just watch as a bystander, and in 1915 issued a construction prohibition for hotels to prevent further competition.
-This federal law was in place until 1952.
-In the years after the First World War, the hotel economy sluggishly got back on its feet, only to feel setbacks again due to the Russian revolution and the stock market crash in 1929.
-Again, tourists did not come to visit.
-Even worse, the Second World War was just around the corner.
+The Swiss government did not just stand by and watch, and in 1915 introduced a building ban on hotels to prevent further competition.
+This federal law was active until 1952.
+In the years following WWI, the hotel economy sluggishly got back on its feet, only to feel setbacks again due to the Russian Revolution and the stock market crash in 1929.
+Once again tourists stopped coming.
+But worse was still to come with WWII just around the corner.

-From 1922 to 1925 the Restaurant Glacier was run by Fritz Lehman as a tenant.
-In 1927 Samuel Elie Jaquiéry died.
-E. Bally-Lüthi from Interlaken, the wife of one of the Bally brothers, and her daughter Marie Graf-Bally, inherited the hotel.
-Mother and daughter found the new tenant in the family Inäbnit-Kaufmann from 1927 to 1933.
-From 1933 Marie Graf-Bally ran the hotel on her own.
-Facing the need for urgent building renovation and crushing mortgage debt during the Second World War, she went bankrupt.
+From 1922 to 1925, tenant Fritz Lehman ran Restaurant Glacier.
+In 1927, Samuel Elie Jaquiéry died.
+E. Bally-Lüthi from Interlaken, the wife of one of the Bally brothers, and her daughter, Marie Graf-Bally, inherited the hotel.
+Mother and daughter found tenants in the Inäbnit-Kaufmann family from 1927 to 1933.
+Marie Graf-Bally ran the hotel on her own from 1933.
+Facing the need for urgent building renovation and crushing mortgage debt during WWII, she went bankrupt.

-In the Second World War time many hotels were completely occupied by the Swiss army.
-The Hotel Glacier was only lodging soldiers.
+In WWII many hotels were completely occupied by the Swiss army.
+Hotel Glacier provided lodging for soldiers.

-On June 23rd, 1943 the department of internal affairs of the Canton Bern decided that the Hotel Glacier was bankrupt.
-The hotel was forced to sell all its furniture, valuables and had to be torn down completely.
-The land was sold for 3000.- Swiss Francs as new construction land.
-Marie Graf-Bally was allowed to run the second building as a Restaurant.
-She also offered sleeping quarters on the top floor with 20 straw beds, to ensure that she was able to provide for her own life and repay the remaining 27’000.- swiss francs to the Canton Bern.
+On 23rd June 1943, the department of internal affairs of the canton of Bern declared Hotel Glacier bankrupt.
+The hotel was forced to sell all its furniture and valuables and was completely raised to the ground.
+The land was sold for CHF 3000 as construction land.
+Marie Graf-Bally was allowed to run the second building as a restaurant.
+She also offered sleeping quarters on the top floor, with 20 straw beds, which enabled her to make a small income and repay the remaining CHF 27,000 to the canton authorities.
 Her mother E. Bally-Lüthi died in 1944 at the age of 89 years.
-The original footprint of this hotel is on today’s parking lot and reached into the area of Chalet Prinzenhof.
+The foundations of this hotel form today’s car park and extended into the grounds of Chalet Prinzenhof.

 The forties – Pension & Restaurant Glacier

-From the beginning, the barn building had rooms on the upper floor for the servants and horsemen.
-In 1945, Adolf Kaufmann-Schindler, the former proprietor of the Bergrestaurant Allfluh from 1928-1945, acquired the restaurant and pension Glacier.
-Once again the Glacier took in guests.
-The restaurant opened again as well.
-At this time, the barn (now the wine cellar) was used as a “Schwingkeller” – Swiss wrestling gym.
-On the first floor a larger room was used as the gym during the week by the nearby school and on weekends as a music room.
+Right from the outset the barn had rooms on the upper floor for servants and horsemen.
+In 1945, Adolf Kaufmann-Schindler, the former proprietor of Bergrestaurant Allfluh (1928-1945), acquired the Glacier guesthouse and restaurant.
+Back then the barn (now the wine cellar) was used as a “Schwingkeller” for practising Swiss wrestling.
+A larger room on the first floor was used as a gym for the nearby school during the week and as a music room at weekends.
 To make space, the pupils would arrange all the gym gear in another room and put chairs in the larger hall.
-Its stark white walls earned the building a nickname of the “white chapel”.
+Its stark white walls earned the building the nickname “the white chapel”.

-Shortly after the purchase Adolf Kaufmann-Schindler leased the Restaurant to the family Bannholzer.
-Adolf Kaufmann-Schindler made several extensions to the West and South of the building in the years 1961, 1968 and 1978.
-After his death his wife Frida Kaufmann took over the business and later married Fritz Inäbnit.
-Their son Ueli Kaufmann worked in the restaurant, where he met his later wife Margrit.
+Shortly after the purchase, Adolf Kaufmann-Schindler leased the restaurant to the Bannholzer family.
+Adolf Kaufmann-Schindler made multiple extensions to the building in 1961, 1968 and 1978.
+After his death, his wife Frida Kaufmann took over the business and later married Fritz Inäbnit.
+Their son, Ueli Kaufmann, worked in the restaurant, where he met his later wife Margrit.
 They took over the Glacier in 1976.

-Until 1989 the hotel and restaurant had an East–West roof line orientation, a terrace on the East side facing the Wetterhorn and very few rooms upstairs above the restaurant.
-In 1989, Ueli and Margrit Kaufmann undertook the next big renovation, the Glacier became once again a full service hotel with 3 stars and 2 new floors contructed on 17 pillars.
-With this addition, the building received its classical chalet look on the outside, a North–South roofline orientation facing the Eiger, 19 rooms and a 220-seat restaurant on the first floor.
+Until 1989 the hotel and restaurant had an east–west roof ridge line orientation, a terrace on the east side facing the Wetterhorn, and just a few rooms upstairs above the restaurant.
+In 1989, Ueli and Margrit Kaufmann undertook the next big renovation, the Glacier became once again a full service hotel with 3 stars and two new floors constructed on 17 pillars.
+With this addition, the building received its classical chalet look on the outside, a north–south roof ridge line orientation facing the Eiger, 19 rooms and a 220-seat restaurant on the first floor.

-Glacier saw a new high time with nationwide recognition for the folkloric “Musig Abende” music nights, where Ueli Kaufamnn known as Glacier “Ueltsch” played in the folkloric group “Kapelle Wetterhorn”.
-Many musical groups used the hotel to promote their CD launches, and national TV highlighted the venue and its music nights several times on the show Potzmusig.
+The Glacier became renowned nationwide for its folk music nights, with Ueli Kaufamnn (known at the Glacier as “Ueltsch”) playing in the group “Kapelle Wetterhorn”.
+Many music groups used the hotel to promote their CD launches, and national TV highlighted the venue and its music nights several times on the show Potzmusig.